JGarcia128/Note-Taker/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.
+* The URL of the functional: http://localhost:3001/notes

-* The URL of the GitHub repository, with a unique name and a README describing the project.
+* The URL of the GitHub repository: https://jgarcia128.github.io/Note-Taker/